redhat-openstack/website/source/documentation/quickstart.html.md

 <div class="row">
 <div class="span4">
-**Software:** Fedora, Red Hat Enterprise Linux (RHEL), or one of the RHEL-based Linux distributions such as CentOS, Scientific Linux, etc.
+**Software:** Fedora 18 or later, Red Hat Enterprise Linux (RHEL) 6.3 or later, or one of the RHEL-based Linux distributions such as CentOS, Scientific Linux, etc.

 </div>
 <div class="span4">